naiera-magdy/naiera-magdy/README.md

 # <img src="https://media.giphy.com/media/VCgBfLwT2WAPbGSYgL/giphy.gif" width="50" draggable="false" > About me

-- 🎓 I'm a Computer Engineering Student  <a href="http://eng.cu.edu.eg/ar/">@Faculty of Engineering Cairo University</a>
+- 🎓 I'm a Computer Engineer graduated from <a href="http://eng.cu.edu.eg/ar/">@Faculty of Engineering Cairo University</a>
 - 💡 I'm a hardworking, passionate and driven computer engineer aspiring to leave a great legacy